 The Dining Room

-"Blue lapis is great for communication, so it's perfect in the dining room," she says.
-"Citrine is also good because it works with our solar plexus and can help aid digestion.
-Dark stones such as black tourmaline, smoky quartz (even black marble serving trays) can help to break up any negative energy from heated conversations.
+"Blue lapis is great for communication, so it's perfect in the dining room.
+Citrine is also good because it works with our solar plexus and can help aid digestion.
+Dark stones such as black tourmaline, smoky quartz, even black marble serving trays can help to break up any negative energy from heated conversations.
 You can also use clear quartz for clearing.
 Green stones are earthly and can go nicely with food as well."

-"Rose quartz promotes calmness and love while scolecite helps to promote a deep, serene sleep," she says.
-"Howlite is good for insomnia too.
+"Rose quartz promotes calmness and love, while scolecite helps to promote deep, serene sleep.
+Howlite is good for insomnia too.
 Amethyst is another beneficial stone for the bedroom as it promotes tranquility.
-Try them by your nightstand or under a pillow.
-I like to sleep with them but be aware with non-carpeted floors as they may roll at night."
+Try them on your nightstand or under a pillow.
+I like to sleep with them, but be aware that with non-carpeted floors as they may roll at night."

-"Green stones such as green moss agate are grounding stones, so they're really good for stimulation and look earthy in a kitchen," she says.
-"An orange stone called carnelian is beneficial for courage (which may be good for the bedroom as well), and citrine which works with your solar plexus is good for digestion as well as encouraging a sunny disposition."
+"Green stones such as green moss agate are grounding stones, so they're really good for stimulation and look earthy in a kitchen.
+An orange stone called carnelian is beneficial for courage (which may be good for the bedroom as well), and citrine, which works with your solar plexus, is good for digestion as well as encouraging a sunny disposition."

-"Stones such as blue lace agate, aquamarine, rose quartz, and amethyst are not only pretty in the bathroom but are great for creating a calming space," she says.
-"Take them into the bath with you along with some sea salts and essential oils."
+"Stones such as blue lace agate, aquamarine, rose quartz, and amethyst are not only pretty in the bathroom but are great for creating a calming space.
+Take them into the bath with you along with some sea salts and essential oils."